 Grounds: Tireless volunteer volunteers groom our site year-round.
 Please clean up after yourself, and leave your campsite better than when you found it.
 Dumpsters are provided along Old Timers Road.

-Ice: You can procure yourself some ice at the First Aid Station (#18) and at the Gate (#4).
+Ice: You can procure yourself some ice at the First Aid Station and at the Gate.
 Ice tickets can be purchased at the First Aid Station, Registration and the OTR Merch tent.
 The Gate crew accepts tickets only for ice purchases, and the First Aid Station accepts tickets or cash.
 Got it?
 Now go make me a margarita!

-Lost & Found: It’s located at Registration (Map #1).
+Lost & Found: It’s located at Registration.
 Similarly, if you find something, please give it to a Security team member or bring it yourself to Registration.
 And thanks!
 Most items left behind after OTR has ended will be discarded, although some valuables are retained.
 If you get back home after OTR and find you’re missing something, contact the Chair (email@example.com).

-OTR Themes: Beginning around 2000, Old Timers Reunion has followed an overall fun ‘theme’ (decided by the Chair).
-Here’s a list of some of them: Golden Anniversary (50th OTR, 1999), 2001: A Cave Odyssey (alien-related), A Look Back, Casino, Pirates of the Carabiner (pirate theme), Light Up the Night (lots of night-time activities), Tex-Mex, Masters of the Night (early halloween), Knights of the Blue Moon (Medieval/Monty Python Holy Grail), Oktoberfest, Cavestock (Woodstock), Western theme (with Blazing Saddles influence), College frat theme (Animal House influence), early Christmas.
-And the theme for the 70th OTR in 2019 is “Celebrating the 70’s”.
+OTR Themes: Beginning around 2000, Old Timers Reunion has followed an overall fun ‘theme’ (decided by the Chair) as a way to drive the decorations, music, merchandise and other fun activities outside of the regularly scheduled OTR activities.
+Here’s a list of some of them: Golden Anniversary (50th OTR, 1999), 2001: A Cave Odyssey (alien-related), A Look Back, Casino, Pirates of the Carabiner (pirate theme), Light Up the Night (lots of night-time activities), Tex-Mex, Masters of the Night (early halloween), Knights of the Blue Moon (Medieval/Monty Python Holy Grail), Oktoberfest, Cavestock (Woodstock), Western theme (with Blazing Saddles influence), College frat theme (Animal House influence), early Christmas, and “Celebrating the 70’s”, a nod to the 70th OTR.
+The theme for the 71st OTR in 2021 is “Celebrating Appalachia: Hatfields and McCoys” with an emphasis on the Appalachia Heritage of music and dance.

 Picnic Tables: OTR does not provide any picnic tables for individual use.
 The ones you see people take to their campsites belong to them or their grotto.
 Do not take any of the OTR tables without permission of the OTR Chair.
 If someone helps you move a table, please offer a thank-you gift of some sort (reminder: the universal Caver Currency is beer!).
-Picnic tables left at campsites after OTR will be considered abandoned and may be sacrificed to produce more Steam!
+Picnic tables left at campsites after OTR will be considered abandoned and may be sacrificed to the bonfire.